 It happens to all novelists.
-Our story seems to be going great and then we get stuck.
+Our story seems to be going great and then we hit a writing block.

-How to get unstuck?
+How to break through the writing block?
 I have various ways:

 1. I take a walk.
 Seriously.

 Because writing is an aerobic activity I sometimes need to get my physical lungs in motion to boost my writing capacity.
 Taking a walk – doing yoga, swimming laps, going bowling, any physical activity – is a good way to let the back burner pump energy to whatever problem you’re facing on your front burner.

 In the old days writers smoked.
 I can see smoking a cigarette as a meditation in miniature.
 The rhythmic hand-to-mouth activity gives you something soothing to do while you’re pondering your scene.
 Nicotine also acts on neurotransmitters, so there’s the mental stimulation of tobacco to keep you smoking.